 A fiduciary’s professional obligation to others is called their fiduciary duty.
 These obligations can apply to anyone who handles an individual’s money (financial advisor), property (real estate agent), or someone who advises others in legal matters (attorney).
 Fiduciary duties typically involve providing advice solely in the interest of another party.
 Fiduciaries should avoid conflicts of interests, making profits off their advisory relationships, or any other situations which may impede their ability to provide high-quality services to others.

-So why is being a fiduciary, or involving a fiduciary, important?
 Essentially, because without one, there is very little preventing one party from taking an unfair advantage of another party.
-For example, in the financial field, financial advisors are not bound by fiduciary duty; they are only required to recommend products that are suitable for clients.
+In Georgia for example, in the financial field, financial advisors are not bound by fiduciary duty; they are only required to recommend products that are suitable for clients.
 A financial fiduciary, however, is registered with the Securities & Exchange Commission (SEC) or state securities regulators and is required to recommend financial products in the client’s best interest.

 In estate planning and probate law, there are a number of people who may be considered fiduciaries or have fiduciary duties to others.
 An attorney has a fiduciary duty to his or her client; the attorney possesses advanced education and training, and is obligated to provide the highest quality of advice and service to those clients.
 There are also a number of fiduciary roles in estate planning.
 An “executor” is a fiduciary named in someone’s will, who handles an individual’s estate and wishes after their death.
 The executor is in charge of probating the will, collecting and distributing assets, paying off any debts or administrative expenses, and filing tax returns.
 Similarly, a “trustee” is a fiduciary selected to manage the assets of a trust.
 That person decides when or how to invest the assets, they distribute the trust funds, and periodically, they provide financial reports to the trust’s beneficiaries.
 An “agent,” under what is called a “durable power of attorney” is a fiduciary who is authorized to act on an individual’s behalf in financial and other matters.
 They can make account transactions, receive payments from retirement/pensions/Social Security, sell property, or make gifts to others.